CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/networking.md

 There will be a C++ trivia contest will be running throughout the day.
 We will be posting questions(puzzles, MCQ, design questions, etc.), for discussion.
 Anyone can share their opinions or what they understand on that topic.
 At the end of the day, winners will be announced.

 ## What's in [#contest-social-media](https://discord.gg/eVzGTReQ){:target="_blank"}?
-A socia media contest will be going on throughout the day.
-For rules and guidlines, please check pinned post in the channel.
+A social media contest will be going on throughout the day.
+For rules and guidelines, please check pinned post in the channel.
 At the end of the day, winners will be announced.

 ## What's in [#show-and-tell](https://discord.gg/P2qJDhfp){:target="_blank"}?
 Use the channel to show case any of your project, work, YouTube channel, Podcast etc. Self-Promotions.